darviq/apify-tutorial/tutorial-2/README.md

 Where and how can you use JQuery with the SDK?
-I can use Cheerio with Node.js like jQuery for manipulating the DOM of a HTML page.
-Mostly to select the right elements and extract their text values.
+Cheerio offers API for manipulating the DOM of a HTML page, but not in a browser - only from Crawler of CheerioCrawler.
+It's API is very similar to jQuery API for Node.js, including even the $ object.
+I can use it mostly to select the right elements and extract their text values.

-What is the main difference between Cheerio and JQuery? jQuery runs in a browser and attaches directly to the browser's DOM.
-CheerioCrawler provide HTTP response to Cheerio for parsing.
+What is the main difference between Cheerio and JQuery?
+As Cheerio doesn’t have JQuery API, it provides HTTP response to Cheerio for parsing CheerioCrawler, while jQuery runs in a browser and attaches directly to the browser's DOM.

 When would you use CheerioCrawler and what are its limitations?
 When it needs to do high workloads.
 CheerioCrawler can scrape 500 or more pages a minute.